SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide

 The metadata is available under “All Software Updates,” you can publish third-party software updates content available in SCCM.
 This action should be performed before downloading the SCCM third-party software updates.

-As you can see in the below picture, there are four stages to publishing third-party software update content to SCCM.
+As you can see in the picture below, publishing third-party software update content to SCCM has four stages.

-NOTE! – You should go to Certificates node and right-click on the blocked third-party custom catalog (this is applicable only older version of catalog file) certificate and click on UNBLOCK.
+NOTE!
+You should go to the Certificates node, right-click on the blocked third-party custom catalog certificate ((this is applicable only older version of catalog file), and click on UNBLOCK.
 If you miss this step, you might get a failure message while publishing the third-party update content from WSUS to SCCM.

 How to get to Certificates Node in SCCM Console - \Administration\Overview\Security